 Notes: Contains only the classes used for the fragments-in-bindings study for the Family History Technology Workshop in 2025.
-At the moment, I'm leaving the 'one beind reuse' class out of the FHTW 2025 parameter file, though that might change.
+At the moment, I'm leaving the 'one beHind reuse' class out of the FHTW 2025 parameter file, though that might change.